nest/nest-simulator/doc/userdoc/installation/cmake_options.rst

 Choice of compiler
 ------------------

-We :doc:`systematically test <../contribute/ci>` NEST using the GNU gcc and the Clang compiler suites.
+We :ref:`systematically test <cont_integration>` NEST using the GNU gcc and the Clang compiler suites.
 Compilation with other up-to-date compilers should also work, but we do not regularly test against those compilers and can thus only provide limited support.